-Earth Science A is a semester long study of earth's structure, its composition, and the processes that shape and reshape it.
+This is a semester long study of earth's structure, its composition, and the processes that shape and reshape it.
 Studies include cartography, minerals, rocks, weathering, deposition, erosion, glaciers, earthquakes, volcanoes, plate tectonics, and fossil fuels.
+Laboratory and astronomy.
+Studies involving the environment will be interwoven throughout various units of the semester and will focus on current issues relating to resource utilization and pollution.
 Laboratory periods involving various techniques are included almost every day.
 Open to all students.
-First Semester.
+Second Semester.